 Sierra is a Toronto-based artist with a particular fondness for movement and writing.
 She loves performing live and on camera, as well as teaching her beloved dance students.
 She creates, collaborates, and performs with an arts collective called Lofty Goal Project, which was founded by two fellow George Brown Dance alumni.
 After graduating from GBC’s Dance Performance program, Sierra danced with Canada’s Ballet Jörgen for their 2019-20 season as part of their mentorship program.
 Since then her love for ballet has been expressed through her teaching, and she has had the opportunity to explore and train further in contemporary dance, creative writing, dance theatre, clowning, stage combat, and acting on film.
 Sierra is delighted to be joining the Summer Company for a second season.

-Seibold is a movement researcher, performer, choreographer, and dance educator who received a BFA from Metropolitan University and an MFA from York University for Dance, Choreography & Collaboration.
+Seibold is a movement researcher, performer, choreographer, and dance educator who received a BFA from MetU and an MFA from York University for Dance, Choreography & Collaboration.
 During her studies at MetU she was awarded the Lipson Family Endowment Award for the most promising choreographer.
-Throughout her professional experience she has been able to perform and train under choreographers such as Vicki St Denys, Louis Laberge-Cote, Kate Hilliard, Robert Glumbek, Ryan Lee, Hanna Keil, Matjash Mrozewski, Victoria Mehaffey and Apolonia Velasquez in a diverse range of techniques and movement styles.
+Throughout her professional experience she has been able to perform and train under choreographers such as Vicki St Denys, Louis Laberge-Cote, Kate Hilliard, Robert Glumbek, Ryan Lee, Hanna Kiel, Matjash Mrozewski, Victoria Mehaffey and Apolonia Velasquez in a diverse range of techniques and movement styles.
 Taking part in an ongoing investigation with the moving body in the theatre and alternative performance spaces, her current research involves discovering boundaries between physicalized theatre and contemporary movement.
-Her most recent works include: Meeting at R9, featured in Dance Ontario’s Dance Weekend’21 Festival, Toronto ON; and Escapists, presented at Springworks, Toronto ON.
-Most recently Seibold has been commissioned to choreograph on Toronto Metropolitan University Second year Dance Performance Students.
+Her most recent works include: Meeting at R9 (Dance Ontario’s Dance Weekend’21), and Escapists, presented at Springworks.
+Most recently Seibold was commissioned to create on MetU's 2nd year Dance Performance Students.

 Cailin Teranishi (She/Her) is a dancer and performer based in Toronto, Ontario.
-She is a graduate of The Creative School’s Performance Dance program at X University (formerly Ryerson University).
+She is a graduate of The Creative School’s Performance Dance program at MetU.
 Through this program she has had the opportunity to choreograph works for both Encoreo and the Choreographic Film Festival.
 Cailin has been in works created by Andrea Nann, Alysa Pires, Robert Glumbek, Apolonia Valasquez, Emilio Colalillo, Rock Bottom Movement, and Natasha Powell as well as learned repertoire from ProArte Danza’s Roberto Campanella.
-Most recently, Cailin took part in an original work choreographed by Angela Blumberg as part of the 2022 Spring Works show presented by MetU.
+Most recently, Cailin took part in an original work choreographed by Angela Blumberg as part of the 2022 Spring Works show.
 At the core of all her works, Cailin aims to bring words to life and add meaning to movement.
-Cailin is part of X University’s 2022 graduating class with a BFA in Performance Dance and a minor in English.
+Cailin holds a BFA in Performance Dance and a minor in English.